vidyasonawane/RahulMahale.io/content/talks/Talk-at-DevOpsDays-Capetown-South Africa.md

 +++

-Kubernetes has proved itself as a Production grade container orchestration tool as almost 71% companies in container world use it as a container orchestration tool.
+Kubernetes has proved itself as a Production grade container orchestration tool as almost 71% of companies in the container world use it as a container orchestration tool.

-Planning to use Kubernetes in production for cloud-native apps ?
+Planning to use Kubernetes in production for cloud-native apps?
 Concerned about how to integrate a Kubernetes cluster into your existing infrastructure!!
 This talk will brief you through some of the common challenges when deploying Kubernetes cluster on Public cloud like AWS and how to address those challenges.

 We will show on how to provision and deploy production ready kubernetes cluster using tools like Kops.
 Some of the points I will try to cover:-